+Differentiation & Accommodation

 a.
 Class Size.
 The class size for this activity may range from 30 to 40 students, as public school has large classrooms.
 It is important to keep in mind that groups need to be formed on the basis of heterogeneous grouping; so cooperative learning can be maximized.

 b.
 Availability of Materials.
 The implementation of the jigsaw reading strategy does not require the use of a lot of teaching materials.
-However, it will be a good idea to have the following things at your disposal: c.
+However, it will be a good idea to have the following things at your disposal: chairs, tables, concept map example, copies of book, copies of reading materials, poster paper or paper chart, whiteboard, whiteboard markers, colored pens/pencils, pencils, erasers, and rulers.

 c.
-Technology. may e implementation of the jigsaw strategyTechnologyposters or printed visuals related to the reading text.
+Technology.
+Technology may make the implementation of the jigsaw strategy more interactive, but it is not necessary to use it.
+Technology can be replaced by posters or printed visuals related to the reading text.